Lost Money In Lightspeed Commerce Inc.?

 To speak with an attorney regarding this class action lawsuit investigation, click here orcall (888) 410-2925.

 Then, when Lightspeed issued its 2022 Q2 report on November 4, 2021, the company issued guidance of approximately $520 million to $535 million for its full fiscal year which, according to Motley Fool, seems to imply "no" sequential growth in Q4.
-According to Motley Fool, that may indicate to investors that Lightspeed's revenue growth has been "primarily" driven by acquisitions.
+According to Motley Fool, that may suggest to investors that Lightspeed's revenue growth has been "primarily" propelled by acquisitions.

-Following this quarterly report, Lightspeed's stock price plunged by as much as 30% in intraday trading on November 4, 2021, causing significant harm to investors.
+Following the quarterly report, Lightspeed's stock price plunged by as much as 30% in intraday trading on November 4, 2021, causing significant harm to investors.

 What Should Lightspeed Investors Do?